dalyw01/Gatling_Learning/README.md

 ## Extra Information

 Run this command to launch Gatling recorder - `​​./recorder.sh`

+Using Firefox is advised for interacting with your site while recorder is active

+Any new recording will automatically be saved as `RecordedSimulation.scala` so make sure to rename any existing files with the same name

 [B3](https://academy.gatling.io/courses/take/Run-your-first-tests-with-Gatling/lessons/15869676-b3-gatling-recorder) in lessons shows how to RECORD but also how to get a HAR file